Fiscal Sponsorship

 What kind of art does not get funded?

-The following are not eligible for an honorarium grant:
+The following will not receive an honorarium:

 • Performances, activities or workshops